ncatlab/nlab-content/pages/4/6/0/4/4064/content.md

 ## Examples

 The following are all factorization systems in the 2-category $Cat$.
+Many of them have analogues in more general 2-categories.

 * $E=$ [[essentially surjective functors]], $M=$ [[fully faithful functors]].
 This is the "ur-example," and it generalizes to [[enriched category theory]], [[internal category]] theory, etc.